 The Company carries its accounts receivable at their face amount less an allowance for credit losses.
 The majority of the Company's accounts receivable are due from distributors of truck equipment and dealers of completed upfit trucks.
 Credit is extended based on an evaluation of a customer's financial condition.
 A receivable is considered past due if payments have not been received within agreed upon invoice terms.
 Accounts receivable are written off after all collection efforts have been exhausted.
 The Company takes a security interest in the inventory as collateral for the receivable but often does not have a priority security interest.
 The Company has short-term accounts receivable at its Work Truck Attachments and Work Truck Solutions segments subject to evaluation for expected credit losses.
-Expected credit losses are estimated based on the loss-rate and probability of default methods.
+Expected credit losses are estimated based on the lossrate and probability of default methods.
 On a periodic basis, the Company evaluates its accounts receivable and establishes the allowance for credit losses based on specific customer circumstances, past events including collections and write-off history, current conditions, and reasonable forecasts about the future.
 Management evaluated the need for an additional allowance for credit losses related to economic conditions arising from the COVID-19 pandemic.
 Management has not seen indications of customers going out of business and not being able to pay their bills (although the receivables may become more aged).
-Management believes customers of the Work Truck Attachments segment have longstanding relationships with the Company, and are mature dealers that are likely able to weather the pandemic.
+Management believes customers of the Work Truck Attachments segment have long-standing relationships with the Company, and are mature dealers that are likely able to weather the pandemic and related macroeconomic challenges.
 Many Work Truck Solutions customers are governments and municipal entities who management believes are highly unlikely to default.
-In addition management believes Work Truck Solutions has long-standing relationships with its customers, and the customers are in general mature dealers that are unlikely to default as a result of the pandemic.
-Therefore, as of December 31, 2021 and 2020, no additional reserve related to the COVID-19 pandemic was deemed necessary.
+In addition management believes Work Truck Solutions has long-standing relationships with its customers, and the customers are in general mature dealers that are unlikely to default as a result of the pandemic and its lingering effects.
+Therefore, as of December 31, 2022 and 2021, no additional reserve related to the COVID-19 pandemic was deemed necessary.
+As of December 31, 2022 the Company had an allowance for credit losses on its trade accounts receivable of \$1,000 and \$366 at its Work Truck Attachments and Work Truck Solutions segments, respectively.
 As of December 31, 2021 the Company had an allowance for credit losses on its trade accounts receivable of \$1,430 and \$1,540 at its Work Truck Attachments and Work Truck Solutions segments, respectively.
-As of December 31, 2020 the Company had an allowance for credit losses on its trade accounts receivable of \$1,480 and \$1,449 at its Work Truck Attachments and Work Truck Solutions segments, respectively.

-The following table rolls forward the activity related to credit losses for trade accounts receivable at each segment, and on a consolidated basis for the years ended December 31, 2021 and 2020:
+The following table rolls forward the activity related to credit losses for trade accounts receivable at each segment, and on a consolidated basis for the years ended December 31, 2022 and 2021:

-alance at ember 31, 2020 Additions charged to Earnings Writeoffs Changes to reserve, net Balance at December 31, 2021 Year Ended December 31, 2021 Work Truck Attachments \$ 1,480 \$ (60) \$ - \$ 10 \$ 1,430 Work Truck Solutions 1,449 127 (10) (26) 1,540 Total \$ 2,929 \$ 67 \$ (10) \$ (16) \$ 2,970
+Year Ended December 31, 2022 Balance at ecember 31, 2021 • Additions reductions) charged to earnings Writeoffs changes to eserve, net Balance at cember 31, 2022 Work Truck Attachments \$ 1,430 \$ (432) \$ \$ 2 \$ 1,000 Work Truck Solutions Ψ 1,540 Ψ (1,044) Ψ (109) Ψ (21) Ψ 366 Total \$ 2,970 \$ (1,476) \$ (109) \$ (19) \$ 1,366 Balance at ecember 31, 2020 , Additions reductions) charged to earnings Writeoffs changes to eserve, net Balance at cember 31, 2021 Year Ended December 31, 2021 Work Truck Attachments \$ 1,480 \$ (60) \$ - \$ 10 \$ 1,430 Work Truck Solutions 1,449 127 (10) (26) 1,540 Total \$ 2,929 \$ 67 \$ (10) \$ (16) \$ 2,970

-Balance at December 31, 2019 Adoption of ASU 2016-03 Additions charged to earnings Writeoffs Changes to reserve, net Balance at December 31, 2020 Year Ended December 31, 2020 Work Truck Attachments \$ 600 \$ 400 \$ 401 \$ (12) \$ 91 \$ 1,480 Work Truck Solutions 887 350 680 (416) (52)) 1,449 Total \$ 1,487 \$ 750 \$ 1,081 \$ (428) \$ 39 \$ 2,929